craigwalton-dsit/inspect-soocon25/README.md

 * Have a look at the other options you can pass to `inspect eval` by running `inspect eval --help`.

+There is a completed version of `task.py` in the `completed` directory if you want to see one way of implementing these changes.

 ## Stuck or can't download the model?

 I've included some example logs in the `sample-logs` directory if you can't get the eval